Read more about:

 Through a mix of lectures, case studies, group work and workshops, this summer course will explore, explain and analyse many of the greatest challenges to current and future health.
 The summer course aims to serve as a platform for networking, capacity building and inspiration, thus empowering participants to become more effective health leaders, thinkers and change-makers.

 |22 July - 1 August 2024

 Credit points: 5 ECTS

-The application form is now open and the deadline is 1 April 23:59 (CEST).
+The application deadline is 1 April 23:59 (CEST).
 The application forms opens mid-January.

 You apply through the online form below.
 Please note, that we do not accept late applications.

 Upon submitting your application, you receive an e-mail receipt.
 Please keep this for future reference.
 Make sure to check your spam filter, if you do not receive the receipt.

 You will receive the result of your application 3 - 4 weeks after the application deadline.

 Note: If you have problems with the application form, please try a different browser, and make sure your files are not too large or the file names does not contain special characters.

 You are enrolled at a Danish university and the course is part of your master's programme.
 Danish students must provide a pre-approval of credit transfer from their home institution upon application.